sea-erkin/goCertCheck/readme.md

 If active flag set, this will try to connect to each of the newly found subdomains

+Will save output as csv by default, can specify json if you wish

 # Why would you want to use this?

 To identify externally accessible assets for a given url or domain.
 Sometimes these assets may have been forgotten about or be brand new and not properly tested from a security standpoint, making them juicy targets for hackers.
 My goal is not to build a tool to make it easier for hackers to find juicy targets, but to build a tool that anyone can use to help get a handle on their external presence.